maticnetwork/nightfall-sdk/README.md

 #### Make a transfer

-For making a transfer an already existing account with ERC20 balance is required.
-For testing purposes, this can be achieved by saving the mnemonic used for previous deposits and adding it to the .env file.
+For making a transfer an already existing account in L2 with balance is required.
+This can be achieved by saving the mnemonic used for previous deposits and adding it to the .env file.

 ```
 npm run-script eg:[network]:transfer